rpetrusha/docs/docs/csharp/expression-trees-execution.md

 tree.
 However, even with this simple operation, there are caveats you must be aware of.

-Lambda Expressions create closures over any local variables that are referenced in the expression.
-You must guarantee that any variables that would be part of the delegate are usable at the location where you call `Compile`, and when you execute the resulting delegate.
+Lambda expressions create closures over any local variables that are referenced in the expression.
+You must guarantee that any variables that would be part of the delegate are usable at the location where you call <xref:System.Linq.Expressions.LambdaExpression.Compile%2A?displayProperty=nameWithType> and when you execute the resulting delegate.

 In general, the compiler will ensure that this is true.
-However, if your expression accesses a variable that implements `IDisposable`, it's possible that your code might dispose of the object while it is still held by the expression tree.
+However, if your expression accesses a variable that implements <xref:System.IDisposable>, it's possible that your code might dispose of the object while it is still held by the expression tree.

-For example, this code works fine, because `int` does not implement `IDisposable`:
+For example, this code works fine, because `int` does not implement
+<xref:System.IDisposable>:

 ```csharp
 private static Func<int, int> CreateBoundFunc()